 Users may petition ARCS to install software into the common directories.
 Each request will be considered on an individual basis and may be granted if it is determined that the software will be of wide interest.
 In other cases ARCS may help users install software into their own space.

 Submitting Jobs to the Compute Nodes

 Rivanna resources are managed by the SLURM workload manager.
-The login interactive.hpc.virginia.edu consists of multiple dedicated servers but their use is restricted to editing, compiling, and running very short test processes.
+The login rivanna.hpc.virginia.edu consists of multiple dedicated servers but their use is restricted to editing, compiling, and running very short test processes.
 All other work must be submitted to SLURM to be scheduled onto a compute node.

 SLURM divides the system into partitions which provide different combinations of resource limits, including wallclock time, aggregate cores for all running jobs, and charging rates against the SU allocation.
 There is no default and users must choose a partition in each script.

 Please see the queues table above for more information about the queues, including configured limits and other restrictions.

 Users may run the command queues to determine which partitions are enabled for them.
 This command will also show the limitations in effect on each queue.

 Users may run the command allocations to view the allocation groups to which they belong and to check their balances.